Déjà Vu

 It’s like a song that’s been in my head for as long as I can remember, and this is the first time I’ve thought about it in over two years—“I’m young and I’m old—I’m rich and I’m poor—I feel like I’ve been on this earth many times before…”

 It’s so fucking appropriate.
-I used to come home drunk, lie in bed, and play this song over and over—for years.
+I used to come home drunk, lie in bed, cry, and play this song over and over—for years.
 This song’s always had me—but it hits differently now.
 Deeper.
-Like it was written just for me.
+Like I never really knew its true meaning until now—like it was written for me.

 Déjà Vu — Teena Marie